We transfer more than 12 different open reel audio formats

 Open reel tapes attend to a huge range of typologies (just to considering; Revox B77, one of the most best selling reel to reel players, has itself just been sold in 56 different configurations):

-Most of the affections related to open reel tapes can be treated with no further fuss, but some of them require to take precise action; Lab precision ovens and vertical laminar flow booth can help us to go through this and keep safe the reel information.
+Most of the affections related to open reel tapes can be treated straight forward, but some of them require to take precise action; Lab precision ovens and vertical laminar flow booth can help us to go through this and keep safe the reel information.

 – Sticky Shed Syndrome (SSS) due to high temperature storage and humidity, the binder becomes gummy, and after a few seconds of playback, the heads becomes muddy.
 No mid and high frequencies are audible.